How to Track Your Automated Testing Efforts with Test Automation Reporting? Pitfalls and imperative features of testing platforms.

 - User Interface and Usability.
 The last but not the least.
 User-friendly interfaces as well as the ability to quickly and simply learn the tool (tech support, tutorials, and training) also matter.

-Every company spends time and money creating its test automation reporting system.
+Every company spends time and money creating its test automated testing system.
 It is especially critical for automated tests for distributed systems, multithreaded launches, a large number of test cases, for both large and small teams.
-It is crucial to have a full-featured tool for transparent deep analytics and reporting that can be easily built-in your delivery process.
+So, it is crucial to have a full-featured tool for transparent deep analytics and reporting that can be easily built-in your delivery process.
 An efficient automation test reporting is a single place to store all your test results with smart dashboards, multiple widgets, unique metrics, rich analytic artifacts (logs, screenshots, videos), test history line and automatic detection of new crashes based on AI/ML (training with each new run).

 Ananya Prisha is an enterprise level Agile coach working out of Hyderabad (India) and also founder of High Level PM Consultancy.
 Her goal has been to keep on learning and at the same time give back to the community that has given her so much.